The 12 Golden Rules for Stress-Free Air Travel

 Bring on the z’s

 Dr. Butler swears by soft eye shades and noise-cancellation headphones.
-You might also drape the new Anti-Stress Comfort Wrap by Earth Therapeutics around your neck to soothe sore neck and shoulder muscles, and get lulled by its gentle blend of natural lavender and chamomile.
-Hasten the snooze-fest with End Fatigue’s Revitalizing Sleep Formula, a blend of six herbs, including valerian and passionflower, which melt muscles and work directly on the brain’s sleep centers.
-Dr. Teitelbaum recommends taking 2 to 4 capsules an hour before boarding.
-For longer flights (6 or more hours), melatonin acts as a “darkness signaler” to cue the brain for sleep (pop .5 mg 20 to 30 minutes before you want to drift off).
+You might also drape the Anti-Stress Comfort Wrap by Earth Therapeutics around your neck to soothe sore neck and shoulder muscles, and get lulled by its gentle blend of natural lavender and chamomile.
+Hasten the snooze-fest with End Fatigue’s Restful Sleep Blend, a blend of melatonin and glycine.
+For longer flights (six or more hours), melatonin acts as a “darkness signaler” to cue the brain for sleep (pop .5 mg 20 to 30 minutes before you want to drift off).

 Steady your nerves

 If turbulence is freaking you out and the distraction of movies and music don’t help, remind yourself: “Turbulence is not a safety risk,” Dr. Lonsdorf says.
 “Pilots and experts have assured us that it’s just like riding the waves in a boat.”
 Dr. Butler recommends a Daoist meditation called the Secret Smile: With eyes closed, try to imagine the warm, relaxed energy you feel when you’re smiling.
 Take a deep breath and feel the positive energy spread from head to toe.
 This exercise activates a hormone cascade that releases stress almost instantly.
 You might also try a mudra, a hang gesture that influences energy in the body.
 Try this sequence of four moves: Alternately touch your thumb to the tips of each finger for a few seconds or longer, from index to pinky.
 Do it with both hands simultaneously.
 If you’re still frazzled, go for the big guns—Calm Aid is a lavender-based supplement that performed as well as the prescription sedative Xanax in head-to-head trials.
-Check out these 68 other travel secrets for a stress-free vacation.
+And if you’re afraid of flying, try these life-changing tips to conquer your fear.

 Adjust your circadian rhythm by hopping onto local time immediately.
 “That might mean skipping a meal or delaying it,” Dr. Butler says.
 You’ll also want to reinforce your new schedule by getting up and out in the sun in the morning for at least 25 minutes.
 Breathe the fresh air, bask in the sunshine, and express a positive intention for a happy, healthy day.
-Or you could try popping a few barley sugar candies into your mouth to quell your jet lag like Queen Elizabeth II does and 14 other royal travel secrets you never knew.
+Or you could try popping a few barley sugar candies into your mouth to quell your jet lag.
+Check out these other tricks that can help you beat jet lag too.